cosc304team8/ski-shop/README.md

 When you work on a feature, you should use a different git branch.

-This helps keep changes from snowballing the project into being dysfunctional and makes it easier to merge changes into the `main` branch.
+This helps keep changes from snowballing out of control and makes it easier to merge changes into the `main` branch.

 The easiest way to make a branch and start using it is to run: